 Working almost exclusively in small groups or one-on-one with the instructor, students focus only on the strategies and methods designed specifically for their subject areas.
-In addition to the 20 hours of observation required, divided equally between middle school and high school, students in this course will interact with students who are English language learners and complee at least one California TPA.
-Cross-listed with EDU 490.
+In addition to the 20 hours of observation required, divided equally between middle school and high school, students in this course will interact with students who are English language learners and complete at least one California TPA.
 Prerequisite: Education Committee Acceptance.